ntuaha/ASIC/README.md

 # Introduction

-The project is to develop a simple and light Android app for displaying weather information, such as temperature and humidity, in Academia Sinica, Taiwan.
+The project is to develop a simple and light Android app to display weather information on Academia Sinica, Taiwan.

 # Contact Us